gregoryrad/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

 This project is part of the Front-End Developer Nanodegree program at Udacity.com.
 This online example portfolio has been optimized for speed using information from Google Developer Tools.
-The `index.html` has been tested for performance for mobile using [Google' Page Speed insights](https://developers.google.com/speed/pagespeed/insights/).
-Optimizations have ben made to  `app/views/js/main.js` and `views/pizza.html` to achieve a consistent framerate of under `60fps` when scrolling the page and less than `5ms` as shown in the developer tools when using the pizza slider on `views/pizza.html`.
+The `index.html` has been tested for performance for mobile using [Google's Page Speed insights](https://developers.google.com/speed/pagespeed/insights/).
+Optimizations have been made to  `app/views/js/main.js` and `views/pizza.html` to achieve a consistent framerate of under `60fps` when scrolling the page and less than `5ms` as shown in the developer tools when using the pizza slider on `views/pizza.html`.

 ### Project Review